A martingale approach to noncommutative stochastic calculus: Stochastic integrals

 as claimed.
 We conclude that

 as desired. \end{proof}

-\begin{rem} Note that $\kappa_M$ corresponds to the time-marginal of the Dol\'{e}ans measure from the classical case (Section \ref{sec.phil}).
-Since this time-maringal is all we are able to construct in the noncommutative case, we get the contraction in Theorem \ref{thm.Itocont} instead of the isometry in the classical case.
-However, once we study noncommutative quadratic variation, we shall see that at least the It\^{o} isometry -- in the form of Eq. \eqref{eq.clII} -- does actually have a noncommutative analogue (Corollary \ref{cor.NCII}). \end{rem}
+\begin{rem} Note that $\kappa_M$ corresponds to the time marginal of the Dol\'{e}ans measure from the classical case (Section \ref{sec.phil}).
+Since this time marginal is all we are able to construct in the noncommutative case, we get the contraction in Theorem \ref{thm.Itocont} instead of the isometry from the classical case.
+However, once we study noncommutative quadratic variation, we shall see that the It\^{o} isometry in the form of \eqref{eq.clII} does have a noncommutative analog (Corollary \ref{cor.NCII}). \end{rem}

-As we hinted earlier, this allow us to extend the stochastic integral against $M$.
+As we hinted earlier, Theorem \ref{thm.Itocont} allows us to extend the stochastic integral against $M$.
 Actually, we shall use this development to extend the elementary stochastic integral against $L^2$-decomposable processes.

-\begin{nota} If $X = M + A \colon \R_+ \to L^2(\E)$ is $L^2$-decomposable, then we define
+\begin{nota} If $X = X(0) + M + A \colon \R_+ \to L^2(\E)$ is $L^2$-decomposable, then we define